 Complete elective classes in civil rights law.
 Regardless of whether a student chooses to concentrate their studies in civil rights law, law schools commonly offer elective courses related to the field.
 Completing these classes increases a student's knowledge about the field.
 Examples of elective classes include local government law, race and the law, nationality and immigration law, disability law, and constitutional law.

 Volunteer at a civil rights legal clinic.
 Students typically complete clinical experiences during law school.
-Aspiring civil rights attorneys can gain hands-on experience working in their specialty field by completing as much of this experience as possible in civil rights legal clinics.
+An aspiring civil rights attorney can gain hands-on experience working in their specialty field by completing as much of this experience as possible in civil rights legal clinics.

 Step 4: Pass the Bar Exam